Deanna Rose Children’s Farmstead has been a family-friendly gem in Overland Park for decades.

 The Children’s Farmstead was renamed in 1985 to honor Deanna Sue Rose, an Overland Park police officer killed in the line of duty.

-Officer Rose was the only Overland Park police officer, and the first female officer in the State of Kansas, to die in the line of duty.
+Officer Rose was the first Overland Park police officer killed in the line of duty and the first female officer in Kansas to die in the line of duty.
 She received an award for valor posthumously from the Kansas Association of Chiefs of Police.

 Prior to working for Overland Park, Officer Rose graduated Cum Laude from Wichita State University in criminal justice and was a member of the San Diego County Sheriff’s Office.